mars-protocol/v1-periphery/contracts/lp-staking/README.md

 # LP Staking Contract to incentivize MARS-UST Liquidity Providers

 This Contract contains the logic for LP Token staking and reward distribution.
-MARS tokens allocated for as liquidity incentives are distributed pro-rata to stakers of the MARS-UST Astroswap pair LP token.
+MARS tokens allocated as liquidity incentives are distributed pro-rata to stakers of the MARS-UST Astroswap pair LP token.

 ## Incentive Structure